Civil Rights & Constitutional Law

 Wednesday, November 27, 2019

 The complaint alleges that Mr. Glaze had completed his sentence and was asking jail staff to call the booking department about his release.
-As the jail went on red zone—a practice of locking people in their cells for up to 23 hours at a time due to understaffing and overcrowding at the jail—Mr. Glaze asked corrections officer Masai Brown to call booking.
+As the jail went on red zone—a practice of locking people in their cells for up to 23 hours at a time due to understaffing and overcrowding at the jail—Mr. Glaze asked corrections officer Deleonte Brown to call booking.
 Mr. Glaze eventually asked Brown, per jail policy, to call a corporal to address Mr. Glaze’s concerns.

 The complaint alleges that Corporal Damein Bodeker—who has since been promoted to sergeant—arrived and quickly escalated the situation, grabbing Mr. Glaze by the collar and pepper spraying him without any justification.